AGI-Labs/continual_rl/README.md

 2. Rename all other instances of the word "prototype" in filenames, class names, and imports in your new directory.
-3. Your X_policy_config.py file contains all configurations that will automatically be accepted as command line arguments or config file parameters, provided you follow the pattern provided (add a new instance variable, and an entry in _load_dict_internal that populates the variable from a provided dictionary).
+3. Your X_policy_config.py file contains all configurations that will automatically be accepted as command line arguments or config file parameters, provided you follow the pattern provided (add a new instance variable, and an entry in _load_dict_internal that populates the variable from a provided dictionary, or utilize _auto_load_class_parameters).
 4. Your X_policy.py file contains the meat of your implementation.
 What each method requires is described fully in policy_base.py
-5. Your X_info_to_store.py file contains any data you want stored from your compute_action, to be passed to your train step.
+5. Your X_timestep_data.py file contains any data you want stored from your compute_action, to be passed to your train step.
 This object contains one timestep's worth of data, and its .reward and .done will be populated by the environment_runner you select in your X_policy.py file.
 6. Create unit tests in tests/policies/X_policy (highly encouraged as much as possible)